-In the Spanish curriculum for Primary Education, the subject of English language includes the knowledge of several cultural aspects of some English-Speaking countries.
+In the Spanish curriculum for Primary Education, the English language subject includes the knowledge of several cultural aspects of some English-Speaking countries.
 Therefore, students in the Degree of Primary Teacher Training should be previously acquainted with them.
 Moreover, this subject is concerned with the teaching of English through cross-curricular topics and bilingualism.
-Thus, this subject becomes necessary to understand the immense variety of cultures among the English-Speaking countries.
+Thus, it becomes necessary to understand the immense variety of cultures among the English-Speaking countries.